(for veterinary information only)

-There are two approved indications for in dogs: the treatment of Cushing’s disease, an excess in corticosteroid hormone production stemming from a pituitary tumor, and the treatment of senile mental deterioration (canine cognitive dysfunction).
+There are two approved indications for in dogs: the treatment of pituitary-dependent Cushing’s disease, an excess in corticosteroid hormone production stemming from a pituitary tumor, and the treatment of senile mental deterioration (canine cognitive dysfunction).
 The use of in dogs with Cushing's disease has met with limited success despite its FDA approval for this use.
-Since trilostane and lysodren are virtually the only medications used for Cushing's disease, you may wish to skip the Cognitive Dysfunction section. is not approved for use in cats but studies have shown it to be helpful in feline cognitive dysfunction as well.
+Since trilostane and lysodren are virtually the only medications used for Cushing's disease, you may wish to skip the Cognitive Dysfunction section.
+S is not approved for use in cats but studies have shown it to be helpful in feline cognitive dysfunction as well.

 Cushing’s disease is the insidious debilitating hormone imbalance that results when the adrenal glands overproduce cortisone.
 Most cases (85%) occur as the result of a tumor in the pituitary gland that produces a stimulatory hormone called ACTH.
 This hormone leads both adrenal glands to enlarge and overproduce cortisone, which in turn leads to symptoms associated with Cushing’s disease.